theodric/beat-it/README.md

 # Beat-It!
-A Plasma 6 Plasmoid displaying the current time in [Swatch Internet Time](https://en.wikipedia.org/wiki/Swatch_Internet_Time) "beats"
+A KDE Plasma 6 Plasmoid displaying the current time in [Swatch Internet Time](https://en.wikipedia.org/wiki/Swatch_Internet_Time) "beats"
 *(only 90s kids will remember)*

 The plasmoid in both menubar and desktop guises: